Zwyx/eslint-plugin-react-ref/README.md

 1. **Incorrect reference access**: warns when a ref is being accessed directly, instead of with its `current` property.
 2. **Incorrect value access in a JSX attribute**: warns when a ref's value is being used in a JSX attribute, instead of the ref itself.
-3. **Incorrect value access during render**: warns when accessing a ref's value during render, which could lead to unexpected behaviour.
+3. **Incorrect value access during render**: warns when a ref's value is being accessed during render, as it could lead to unexpected behaviour.

 Read more about `useRef` and its common pitfalls at [react.dev/reference/react/useRef](https://react.dev/reference/react/useRef).